 By Richard Forbes.
 Featured image via Justin Tang.
-The annual Conservative pow-wow, this year's Manning Centre Conference, has been as good an indication as any of just how far adrift the party really is.
-However, its eponymous chieftain and keynote speaker, Preston Manning, the former leader of Canada's Reform Party, dismissed the possibility of a … Continue reading Without changing course, the Conservatives will split
+This year's Manning Centre Conference has been as good an indication as any of just how far adrift the party really is.
+The conference's eponymous founder and keynote speaker, Preston Manning, the former leader of Canada's Reform Party, dismissed the possibility of a party divide at this … Continue reading Without changing course, the Conservatives will split

 By Richard Forbes.
 Featured image via Hannah Yoon, CP.
 If nothing else it's become clear over the past few weeks that the only thing standing between the awesome power of the Oval Office and the deranged circus act of its new ringleader is the free press - among them, the New York Times and the … Continue reading Could Russia exploit Canada’s “shattered mirror”?

 By Richard Forbes.
 Make no mistake, I was positively livid when Democratic Institutions minister Karina Gould announced the Liberals were backing away from their electoral reform pledge.
 While not a central plank of the Liberals' campaign platform, electoral reform had offered a tantalizing prospect of 'real change' - hopes which were dashed that morning by Gould's … Continue reading From one disappointed reformer to another: why you shouldn’t give up on Trudeau

 By Richard Forbes.
 It was supposed to have been healthcare's "fix for a generation" or so the prime minister, then Paul Martin, had said.
 Nothing could have characterized the Martin government better than the loose jaw-jaw, full of indecision, contradiction and publicity, which bore his Health Accord in the fall of 2004 - the product … Continue reading Signing a health agreement with Ottawa: which province is next?